pereznetworks/My-Tic-Tac-Toe-Game/README.md

          The mouse-hover and mouse-click event on the Tictactoe boxes are enabled again when it's the human's turn.

-        More on the computer player below....
+         More on the computer player below under # Extra Credits.

     The game ends when ...
     one player has three of their symbols in a row....